snowdriftcoop/snowdrift/GUIDE.md

 run `cabal configure -fdev` again before `cabal build` (or use `cabal clean --save-config`)

-As before, ommit -fdev to optimize for building the final executables for a live operating site.
+As before, omit -fdev to optimize for building the final executables for a live operating site.

 When `cabal build` is done, you can start the server with: